Cost of living in Boston: Can you afford it?

 ·

 With a monthly cost of living of $3,997, Boston is the most expensive city in Massachusetts.
-Yet, the high quality of life, excellent education and work opportunities, and plenty of entertainment make the price of living in Boston worthwhile.
+Yet, the high quality of life, excellent education and work opportunities, and plenty of entertainment make the living expenses in Boston worthwhile.

-So, before you start exploring homes for rent in Boston, let us guide you through the average living expenses.
+So, before you start exploring homes for rent in Boston, let us guide you through the average cost of living.
 We will cover everything from rent and groceries to the cost of going out and owning a car.

 How expensive is living in Boston?